 Types of cockroaches common to Kenya

-· German Cockroach: These are cockroaches found mainly in hotels and apartments.
-They are yellowish-brown in color and is about 10-15mm in length.
+· German Cockroaches: These are cockroaches found mainly in hotels and apartments.
+They are yellowish-brown in color and are about 10-15mm in length.
 They need dark and secluded areas to survive like behind the refrigerator and under cupboards.
-This type of cockroaches has a lifespan of more than 100 days.
+This type of cockroach has a lifespan of more than 100 days.

 · American Cockroach: American cockroach survives in a warm and humid area like drains and sewers.
-They are shining red in color and is 35-40 mm in length.
+They are shining red in color and are 35-40 mm in length.
 This is considered to be the largest species of cockroach.
-The lifespan of American cockroach is 100 days to 3 years.
+The lifespan of an American cockroach is 100 days to 3 years.